jasonaaronwilson/omni-archive/README.md

 ### Member Header Format

-A header is a series of key/value utf-8 encoded stings.
-In order to support any legal utf-8 string as a value, these string are prefixed with an ULEB128 encoded *byte* length (though most implementations will complain about anything close to 2^63 bytes or even 2^31 bytes since these are not where the bulk of the data is actually stored).
+A header is a series of key/value utf-8 encoded stings which are useful to think of as lines, however, these lines end in U+0000 rather than U+000A.

 Each header ends with an empty key/value string, i.e., a single byte value of 0.

-The end of the entire header area ends when there is a header without any elements (so practically speaking, two zero bytes in a row though two zero bytes in a row are not sufficient to scan for).
+The end of the entire header area ends when there is a header without any elements.

 Each member header string is a single keys/value pair in the following format (where things in {} are placeholders).